 Program Portfolios

-PAs and Program Implementers can develop their own Equity metrics to track the performance of their programs.
+PAs and Program Implementers can develop their own additional Equity metrics to track the performance of their programs.

 Although Equity segment programs can contribute to Resource Acquisition program participation in the short and long term, Equity segment programs are not required to do so.